Moringa Tea Benefits For Health, Nutrition, And Preparation

 - Breastfeeding women should avoid moringa tea as there is not enough evidence to state that all its ingredients are safe for infants.

 - Moringa leaves are known to contain alkaloids that help reduce the heart rate lowering the blood pressure effectively (31).
 While we have seen above how this benefits to keep your blood pressure in control, it might become dangerous when taken in combination with other medicines that lower blood pressure.
-You should thus consult your doctor prior to taking moringa tea as a natural remedy for hypertension (32).
+You should thus consult your doctor prior to taking moringa tea as a natural remedy for hypertensioni X High blood pressure levels, over 140/90, occurring when blood exerts too much force on the artery walls.
+(32).

 How To Make Moringa Tea